polklabs/stargate-retro/README.md

 #### To access, enter one of the links below:
 - [Dial](http://stargate.local/retro/dial.html) - `/retro/dial.html`
     - On incoming wormholes: GDO window will popup.
 It will scan then display a recognized code.
 This can be adjusted or disabled in config.js
+    - Click the countdown in bottom left to open a special popup

     <img src="screenshots/Screenshot 2025-05-07 154809.png" alt="drawing" width="300"/>
     <img src="screenshots/Screenshot 2025-05-20 161401.png" alt="drawing" width="300"/>